Lars Sund

-Lars Sund (born 1953 in Jakobstad, Finland), is a Finland-Swedish author.
-He studied English, Swedish and comparative literature at the Åbo Akademi University and resides in Uppsala, Sweden.
+Lars Evert Sund (born 2 July 1953 in Jakobstad, Finland), is a Finland-Swedish author.
+He is the son of car mechanic Evert Sund and postal clerk Ingalill Bergman.
+He studied English, Swedish and comparative literature at the Åbo Akademi University from 1973 to 1978 and resides in Uppsala, Sweden.
+He has been married to Gudrun Utas since 1979, the same year he began working as an editor for the newspaper Uppsala Nya Tidning.

 Although basically a novelist, in his latest book in 2010 he revealed his favourite hobby, ornithology, and writing essays about his meetings with birds.

 Claes Olsson has made a movie called Colorado Avenue, which is based on Sund's books Colorado Avenue and Lanthandlerskans son.

 Lars Sund's five latest books have been translated to Finnish.